How to Convert a Proprietorship Firm to a Private Limited in India

 In general, it takes between 7 and 12 days for a company to get registration and the incorporation certificate.
 The Incorporation certificate is legal proof that the company has been converted into a private firm in India.
 The further process, including the PAN and TAN documents, will be received from the income tax department in approximately 15-20 days (physically).

-You can then submit the Incorporation certificate, MOA, and AOA with a preferred bank to open your account.
+You can then submit the Incorporation certificate, MOA, and AOA to a preferred bank to open your account.

-Benefits of conversion from Sole Proprietorship to Private Limited Company
+Benefits of conversion from Sole Proprietorship to a Private Limited Company

 • Separate Legal Existence